U.S. Supreme Court backs conservatives against California donor disclosure

-WASHINGTON, July 1 (Reuters) - The U.S. Supreme Court on Thursday ruled in favor of two conservative groups that challenged a California requirement that tax-exempt charities disclose to the state the identity of their top financial donors.
+WASHINGTON (Reuters) -The U.S. Supreme Court on Thursday ruled in favor of two conservative groups that challenged a California requirement that tax-exempt charities disclose to the state the identity of their top financial donors.

 The justices, in a 6-3 ruling, sided with the two nonprofit groups - the Americans for Prosperity Foundation and the Thomas More Law Center - in finding that the California attorney general’s policy, in place for the past decade, violates the U.S. Constitution’s First Amendment guarantees of freedom of speech and association.